callstack/linaria/README.md

   ],
 },
 ```

-or add the `linaria/babel` preset to your Babel configuration:
+If you don't use Webpack, you can add the `linaria/babel` preset to your Babel configuration:

 ```json
 {
   "presets": [